tw93/MiaoYan/README_EN.md

 - `command + i`: Displaying document in Finder
 - `command + shift + p`: Pin document
 - `command + delete`: Delete document
-- `command + shift + l`：Auto typesetting
+- `command + shift + l`: Auto typesetting
+- `command + shift + →`: Display document attributes such as word count

-🏂 There are also many other shortcuts waiting for you to find if you like to toss and turn~
+🏂 There are also many other shortcuts 👆🏻 👇🏻 👈🏻 👉🏻 waiting for you to find if you like to toss and turn~

 ## Support